Kcee42/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use `chgrp school hello` to write a script that changes the group owner to school for the file hello

-Use `chown vincent:staff *` to write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory
+Use `chown -h vincent:staff *` to write a script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory